 - Q How can a gluten-free diet affect weight?

-- Q What is a gluten-free diet?
+- Q Can I eat oats on a gluten-free diet?